Haruma-K/URPGrabPass/README.md

 * You can get the camera's color texture at the following timings.
   * After drawing opaque objects
   * After drawing transparent objects
 * Then you can use it in your shader.
+* In contrast to URP's \_CameraOpaqueTexture, you can also get the color texture after drawing semi-transparent objects.

 ## Requirement
 Universal RP 10.2.0 or higher.